 An overview of common geographical field instruments, for example, weather recording instruments such as thermometers and barometers.

-- details some common field instruments used in geographical fieldwork, beginning with instruments used to record and observe weather such as thermometers and barometers
+- This video details some common field instruments used in geographical fieldwork, beginning with instruments used to record and observe weather such as thermometers and barometers

 - includes a detailed description of the purpose of topographic maps and compasses in the field and how using a surveyor's wheel can assist in measuring distance.